Hardervidertsie/drc_wrapper/README.md

  *Upperl* high bounds for parameters, passed on to ED function, see drc::ED for details *rmData*: data.frame with identical headers and entries to remove.
 Possible headers are 'cell_line', 'treatment', 'dose_uM', 'plateID', 'replID', 'plateWellID', 'variable' Use to remove e.g. treatmant-dose combinations where GFP response declines due to cell death
   *test1* (integer or NULL) usefull to start testing on a single curve
+  *maxOfTime* (logical).
+In case you have time course data you can choose to select the max value from each individual time curve.
   *finalAnalysis*: attempts drm function with identical c & d parameters and separate = TRUE, performs mixed linear modeling with interaction terms.
 Will likely only work with very high quality data or low amount of curves.
 See drm manual for details.

 #### default args: